Microsoft Defender Advanced Threat Protection with Azure Security Center

-Azure Security Center is extending its Cloud Workload Protection Platforms offering by integrating with Windows Defender Advanced Threat Protection (ATP).
+Azure Security Center is extending its Cloud Workload Protection Platforms offering by integrating with Microsoft Defender Advanced Threat Protection (ATP).
 This change brings comprehensive Endpoint Detection and Response (EDR) capabilities.
-With Windows Defender ATP integration, you can spot abnormalities.
+With Microsoft Defender ATP integration, you can spot abnormalities.
 You can also detect and respond to advanced attacks on server endpoints monitored by Azure Security Center.

-Next-generation post breach detection sensors: Windows Defender ATP sensors for Windows servers collect a vast array of behavioral signals.
+Advanced post-breach detection sensors: Microsoft Defender ATP sensors for Windows servers collect a vast array of behavioral signals.

-Analytics-based, cloud-powered post breach detection: Windows Defender ATP quickly adapts to changing threats.
+Analytics-based, cloud-powered post breach detection: Microsoft Defender ATP quickly adapts to changing threats.
 It uses advanced analytics and big data.
-Windows Defender ATP is amplified by the power of the Intelligent Security Graph with signals across Windows, Azure, and Office to detect unknown threats.
+Microsoft Defender ATP is amplified by the power of the Intelligent Security Graph with signals across Windows, Azure, and Office to detect unknown threats.
 It provides actionable alerts and enables you to respond quickly.

-Threat intelligence: Windows Defender ATP identifies attacker tools, techniques, and procedures.
-When it detects these, it generates alerts.
+Threat intelligence: Microsoft Defender ATP generates alerts when it identifies attacker tools, techniques, and procedures.
 It uses data generated by Microsoft threat hunters and security teams, augmented by intelligence provided by partners.

-Automated onboarding: The Windows Defender ATP sensor is automatically enabled for Windows servers that are onboarded to Azure Security Center.
+Automated onboarding: The Microsoft Defender ATP sensor is automatically enabled for Windows servers that are onboarded to Azure Security Center.

-Detailed machine investigation: Azure Security Center customers can access Windows Defender ATP console to perform a detailed investigation to uncover the scope of a breach.
+Detailed machine investigation: Azure Security Center customers can use Microsoft Defender ATP console to conduct a detailed investigation to uncover the scope of a breach.

-You can further investigate the alert by pivoting to Windows Defender ATP.
-There you can see additional information such as the alert process tree and the incident graph.
+To investigate further, use Microsoft Defender ATP.
+Microsoft Defender ATP provides additional information such as the alert process tree and the incident graph.
 You can also see a detailed machine timeline that shows every behavior for a historical period of up to six months.

 Onboarding servers to Security Center

-To onboard servers to Security Center, click Go to Azure Security Center to onboard servers from the Windows Defender ATP server onboarding.
+To onboard servers to Security Center, click Go to Azure Security Center to onboard servers from the Microsoft Defender ATP server onboarding.

-In the Onboarding blade select or create a workspace in which to store the data.
+In the Onboarding area, select or create a workspace in which to store the data.